Coyote Lake Conservation Area

 Protecting a dream

 In 1996, Doris and Eric Hopkins fulfilled a long-held dream: to conserve the lands along Coyote Lake.
-Their generous donation of 320 acres (130 hectares) of land, along with the support of local landowners, the provincial government and the Nature Conservancy of Canada (NCC), ensured that the nature they came to respect would be protected in perpetuity with the creation of the Coyote Lake Conservation Area.
+Their generous donation of 320 acres (130 hectares) of land, along with the support of local landowners, the provincial government and the Nature Conservancy of Canada (NCC), ensured that the nature they came to respect would be protected for the long-term with the creation of the Coyote Lake Conservation Area.

 Almost 24 years earlier, the couple had purchased the land as their retirement property through a Canadian Pacific Railway auction.
 They soon realized the significance and natural values of the property when a study found that the area showed no effects of industrial or agricultural pollutants.
 This further emphasized to Eric and Doris the importance of conserving their land and the land surrounding Coyote Lake.